DiegoSamperio/MateMagicosGameDevelopment/README.md

-# Mate Magicos - Level 1 Development
+# Mate Mágicos - Level 1 Development

 ## Project Overview:
 "Mate Mágicos" is an educational game designed for 5th-grade students to enhance their understanding of geometric shapes.
 The game consists of three levels, with **Level 1** focusing on introducing basic geometric surfaces.
 This repository includes all the relevant code and functionality for the first level of the game.